JGhignatti/JVWindowManager/README.md

 Position windows according to [_Layouts_](#layouts), or interact with them using [_Actions_](#actions).

+## Installation

+Check the step-by-step in the latest [release](https://github.com/JGhignatti/JVWindowManager/releases).

 ## Layouts

 Layouts define the window's new position and size relative to the screen they're on.